-Grenada shall report each inventory change, adjustment and correction, either periodically in a consolidated list or individually.
-Inventory changes shall be reported in terms of batches; small quantities, such as samples for analysis, which are specified in the Subsidiary Arrangements, may be combined and reported as one inventory change.
+Namibia shall report each inventory change, adjustment and correction, either periodically in a consolidated list or individually.
+Inventory changes shall be reported in terms of batches.
+As specified in the Subsidiary Arrangements, small changes in inventory of nuclear material, such as transfers of analytical samples, may be combined in one batch and reported as one inventory change.

-The Agency shall provide Grenada with semi-annual statements of book inventory of nuclear material subject to safeguards under this Agreement, for each material balance area, as based on the inventory change reports for the period covered by each such statement.
+The Agency shall provide Namibia with semi-annual statements of book inventory of nuclear material subject to safeguards under this Agreement, for each material balance area, as based on the inventory change reports for the period covered by each such statement.

-Material balance reports shall include the following entries, unless otherwise agreed by Grenada and the Agency:
+Material balance reports shall include the following entries, unless otherwise agreed by Namibia and the Agency: